PixarV/terraform-provider-r4/website/docs/d/autoscaling_groups.html.markdown

 The Autoscaling Groups data source allows access to the list of AWS ASGs within a specific region.
 This will allow you to pass a list of AutoScaling Groups to other resources.

+!> Resource is currently unsupported by Croc Cloud.

 ## Example Usage

 ```terraform